chrisisth/PokemonGo-Automate-Flows/README.md

 Dieser Flow automatisiert das Öffnen von Geschenken in Pokémon Go, aktiviert durch die Leiser-Taste.

 ## Send presents:
 This flow is designed to automate the process of sending gifts in Pokemon Go.
-Similar to the first flow, it is activated by pressing the volume down button.
+It is activated by pressing the volume down button.
 For this you need to be in the friend list and have at least sent one gift with a preferred sticker.
 Once activated, the flow will automatically send gifts within the game.
 To stop the flow, press the volume up button.
 Upon stopping, the flow will provide a brief summary indicating the number of times it has run.
 This is faster than the combined flow.

 **TL;DR:**